nehitha15107/Nehitha15107/README.md

 ⭐My dream city is Seoul (서울), South Korea (대한민국)⭐

 🙋🏻‍♀️ I love my friends!
-My besties are: Mahi, Swara, Pahul, Sree, Aditi, Ananya, Aadya, Marvelle, Giya, Gauri, Yesh, Prachi and Snachi!
+My besties are: Mahi, Swara, Pahul, Sree, Aditi, Ananya, Aadya, Marvelle, Giya, Gauri, Yesh, Zuha, Prachi and Snachi!

 👩🏻‍💻 They are all availabe on gitHub, do follow them!!